swb19/PMBP/index.md

 Results show that the PMBP effectively achieves promising monitoring performance, particularly excelling in deep learning-based monitoring.
 It achieves improvement scores of 0.81 and 0.79 for average prediction error and final prediction error monitoring, respectively, outperforming previous white-box and gray-box methods.
 Furthermore, the PMBP's applicability is validated on different datasets and prediction models, while ablation studies confirm the effectiveness of the proposed mechanism.
 Hybrid prediction and autonomous driving planning experiments further show the PMBP's value from an application perspective.

 ## Method Overview

-The proposed framework draws inspiration from hierarchical game-theoretic modeling of agent interactions.
-The framework encodes the historical states of agents and maps as background information via a Transformer-based encoder.
-A level-0 agent's future trajectories are decoded independently, based on the initial modality query.
-At level-k, an agent responds to all other agents at level-(k-1).
-The level-0 decoder uses modality embedding and agent history encodings as query inputs to independently decode the future trajectories and scores for level-0 agents.
-The level-k decoder incorporates a self-attention module to model the future interactions at level-(k-1) and appends this information to the scene context encoding.

 <img src="./src/S1.png">